-Stunned mom says her daughter’s new talking baby doll keeps hurling profane insults, and she has proof
+Stunned Mom Says Daughter’s New Talking Baby Doll Keeps Hurling Profane Insults

 A mom in England is shocked after the talking baby doll she purchased for her daughter for Christmas turned out to have quite a dirty mouth.

-Rather than rattling of the list of it’s prerecorded phrases, Siobhan Fox says her daughter’s “My Little BABY Born” doll is instead hurling obscene insults left and right — even calling her little girl “you bitch.”
+Rather than rattling off the list of its prerecorded phrases, Siobhan Fox says her daughter’s “My Little BABY Born” doll is instead hurling obscene insults left and right — even calling her little girl “you bitch.”
 The concerned mom uploaded a video of the doll’s foul language online, in which the doll’s swearing is clear.

 “It’s meant to say ‘mama,’ ‘dada’ — it’s totally not,” Fox told The Sun.
 “That was what she really wanted and I felt so awful taking it off her but I could not let her go out in public with the doll saying that.”